 All participants that will be funded for Recovery Residences with County funds must have prior written authorization from Nevada County Behavioral Health Department.
 County will issue a written authorization according to a level system.
 In level 1 funding, the county will pay 100% cost generally for 1-3 months depending client needs and circumstances.
 In level 2 funding, the county pays 50% of the Recovery Residence fees and the client pays the remaining 50%.
 Level 2 is typically offered for 3 months depending on individualized client needs.
 In Level 3, the county pays 25% and the client pays 75%.
+In Level 4, the county will pay 10% of the cost of Recovery Residence while the client completes treatment and maintains employment and/or educational program.
 The levels allow clients in early recovery to focus on their treatment.
 They then gradually transition to a focus on independent living and self-sufficiency.
 Contractor shall not be reimbursed by County for housing unless a written authorization is on file.
 Contractor will submit a request for re- authorization in writing to the County Department which funds the client's housing no later than 5 business days prior to expiration date of the current authorization period.
 Contractor to follow the Recovery Residences Guidelines developed by the County in according to SABG regulations and participate in inspections as directed by the County.